iiotntust/1141Robot_UPTP/README.md

 **Exercise:** Compare the difference between a physical manipulator and a simulator model

 ### Challenging tasks
-Students can add challenging tasks to increase the sophistication of the system to achieve higher-level requirements.
+- Students can add challenging tasks to increase the sophistication of the system to achieve higher-level requirements.
 (Refer to the Level of achievement table below.)
+- There are
 - #### Task 1.
 Tools
 1. Gripper - high accuracy (can skip the alignment process in specific circumstances); can be used as a tool to align objects at fixtures (alignment)
 2. Vacuum nozzle - with the pressure sensor, can be used to check objects and as a tool to align objects.